Gardens, (Green) Squares, and Parks in Paris

 Jardin du Luxembourg

 A true gem of the 6th Arrondissement and at the top of the list of famous gardens in Paris, the Luxembourg Gardens are a sight to behold and a must-visit park.
-Built by Marie de Medici with heavy Italian influence, the Luxembourg Gardens were a hotspot for Parisian high society before it was opened to the public.
+Built by Marie de Medici with heavy Italian influence, the Luxembourg Gardens were a hotspot for Parisian high society before they were opened to the public.

 The garden is filled with beautiful architectural pieces, those famous green chairs, stunning fountains, and gorgeous sculptures, including a small version of the Statue of Liberty.
-If you want to know more about the garden, I have a guide for the Luxembourg Gardens here.
+If you want to know more about the Luxembourg Gardens, I have a guide here.

 Address: Rue de Médicis